 3. Memorize and Meditate

 In addition to prayer we can also prepare our hearts for the pool by memorizing and meditating on Scripture—”I have hidden your Word in my heart that I might not sin against you” (Psalm 119:11).
 The passages you select might be focused on purity, “For this is the will of God, your sanctification: that you abstain from sexual immorality” (1 Thessalonians 4:3).
 Or the passage may be focused on some other glorious truth of Scripture that redirects your heart towards the things of God, Christ is the image of the invisible God, the firstborn of all creation.
 “For by him all things were created, in heaven and on earth, visible and invisible” (Colossians 1:15-16).
 It really doesn’t matter as long as you are taking your thoughts captive to Christ (2 Corinthians 10:5).

 While you’re out swimming stay focused.
 For me, I never have an occasion to be swimming without my wife and children, and so staying focused means two things.
 First, I keep my gaze fixed on my family.
 I look at my wife or my kids.
 I work to avoid looking around at other people.
 Second, I stay focused on my work as a husband and father and work to serve my family.
 I focus on trying to play with my kids, talk with my wife, keep everyone safe, and do what I can to help everyone enjoy their time.
 I find this helps keeps my eyes and heart focused where they should be.

-I am praying for you this summer.
-My prayer is that in God’s kindness you would spend as much energy this summer fighting for purity as you do having a blast by the water.
-I pray that these suggestions help you do that very thing.
+My prayer is that in God’s kindness you would spend as much energy during the summer months fighting for purity as you do having a blast by the water.